LukeG91/blog/posts/concurrency.md

 Concurrency allows the performance of a program to be bumped up due to it's ability to run multiple processes and tasks simultaneously.
 An example where this can be very useful is when there is a task that will take a large amount of time to complete, it can run while the other smaller/regular process of the application are running.

 When we think of real world examples of concurrent pieces of software, for me the first type of software that comes to mind is an operating system.
-Computers, mobile phones, laptops and tablets now all have powerful CPU's that can handle many processes at the same time allowing the operating system to run multiple applications at the same time.
-The more advanced the CPU and the more RAM in the device the more operations the device will be able to handle at the same time.
+Computers, mobile phones, laptops and tablets now all have powerful CPU's that can handle many processes at the same time allowing the operating system to run multiple applications concurrently.
+The more advanced the CPU and the more RAM in the device the more operations the device will be able to handle concurrently.

 There are 2 basic units involved in concurrency, these units are name processes and threads.
 Software programs are built using code from various programming languages available today, these programmes are stored on a HDD or SSD or in non-volatile memory.
 Non-volatile memory computer memory that can store information even after power has been removed from the machine.
 In order for the software programme to run it requires memory as well as other system resources.